PlayFab/thundernetes/docs/yourgameserver.md

 ## Run your game server on Azure Kubernetes Service

 As soon as you build your container image, you should publish it to a container registry.
 If you are using Azure Kubernetes Service, we recommend publishing your image to [Azure Container Registry](https://docs.microsoft.com/en-us/azure/container-registry/).
 To integrate your Azure Container Registry with your Azure Kubernetes Service cluster, check the instructions [here](https://docs.microsoft.com/en-us/azure/aks/cluster-container-registry-integration).

+## Using host networking

+Thundernetes supports running your GameServer Pods under host networking.
+To do that, you need to provide a GameServerBuild YAML like [this](../samples/netcore/sample-hostnetwork.yaml), setting the `hostNetwork` value to true on PodSpec template.
+During Pod creation, thundernetes controllers will override the containerPort with the same value that will be assigned in the hostPort.

+> Unfortunately, it is still necessary to provide a `containerPort` value in the GameServerBuild YAML, since it is required for GameServerBuild validation.
+However, as mentioned, this provided value is used nowhere since it's overwritten by the `hostPort` value.